UK Architecture and Environmental Design Courses

 To study Architecture, students must first complete a three-year undergraduate degree in the subject, which in turn gives member ship to RIBA, the Royal Institute of British Architects.
 Then a two-year qualification on a BArch, Diploma or March degree follows (it varies depending on choice of university), before another two years of professional training prior to your final exams.

-Careers in Architecture and Environmental Design
+Graduate Architecture and Environmental Design Careers

 Where can I study Architecture and Environmental Design in the UK?